Chamber of Deputies (Italy): President

 The President of Chamber of Deputies has also the role of President during the Parliament joint sessions, when the upper and lower houses have to vote together.

 Lorenzo Fontana is the current president of the Chamber of Deputies.

 Membership

 The Chamber has 400 members.
 They were most recently elected at the 2022 general election.

 Reform proposals

 In 2019, the Italian parliament passed a constitutional law that reduces the number of the deputies from 630 to 400.
 The law was approved on 21 and 22 September 2020 by a referendum.

-Legislature XIX of Italy was the first one in which the number of Deputies was equal to 400.
+The 19th Legislature was the first in which the Chamber of Deputies had 400 members.